 The treatment usually involves inserting one boric acid suppository for seven consecutive nights followed by one suppository a week for up to 6 months as maintenance treatment.

 Although boric acid can occasionally cause unpleasant side effects, such as a burning sensation, it’s considered a safe and economical option when it comes to treating recurrent vaginal yeast infections.
 In my opinion, boric acid suppositories are the best recurrent yeast infection treatment you can get.

 What are the causes of recurrent yeast infections?

-- Alcohol disturbs the bacterial balance in your body, making it easier for yeast to thrive.
-Whenever you drink, take probiotic suppositories or probiotic supplements to balance the amount of friendly microorganisms in your body and boost your defenses against Candida.
+- Alcohol disturbs the bacterial balance in your body, making it easier for the yeast to thrive.
+Whenever you drink, take probiotic suppositories or probiotic supplements to balance the number of friendly microorganisms in your body and boost your defenses against Candida.

 - You may be getting yeast infections because of hormonal changes that happen around your period or during pregnancy.
 You can prevent it by taking probiotic supplements that will help establish a healthy vaginal pH creating unfavorable conditions for yeast.
 You can also use probiotic tampons during your period to provide probiotics straight to your vagina so they can easily colonize it and make you more immune to infections.

 - If you’re taking steroid medications you may be more prone to yeast infections.
 Ask your doctor to prescribe an oral antifungal medication, such as Diflucan, along with steroid medications, to prevent an infection.
 Diflucan taken once a week is a very effective preventative measure, another great option are boric acid suppositories inserted once a week.